Last Updated by

 The videos are produced to very high levels of quality, as you might expect from work featuring such an array of world famous talent.
 The courses certainly provide plenty of value for money in this respect.
 The key question is whether the insights that are shared offer enough practical help for learners to actually acquire skills that are going to be of use to them.

 In terms of listening to world-class experts in their field offer insight, you can certainly say that these prizes offer value for money.
 There is an argument that there is limited re-watch value to each of these lessons, though, so anyone signing up needs to bear that in mind.

 It is also worth pointing out that most of these courses are aimed at artists rather than scientists or people looking to acquire practical skills.
 There are no coding courses, for example.
 The cookery courses seem to offer the best value, at least in terms of how learners can apply their lessons to their lives.
 There is also good value on offer in the business section, with figures such as Howard Schulz offering courses.

-Sadly, at the time of writing, Masterclass doesn’t offer free courses.
+Sadly, at the time of writing this Masterclass Review, Masterclass doesn’t offer free courses.
 We think this is just the nature of their business model — it is, after all, a premium product which requires a substantial investment.
 If you are looking for a more affordable online course provider (that offers free classes), then we recommend you check out Udemy.

 When it comes to business courses, you can learn from figures such as Paul Krugman, Bob Iger and Sarah Blakely.
 You are not going to be learning about book keeping or how to advertise as a small business owner, though.
 These are courses in concepts like ‘Business strategy and leadership’ and ‘Self-made entrepreneurship’.
 This is where you learn the philosophy and ideas that underpin success.